Torre del Pozzo

 Torre del Pozzo is a small coastal village in Sardinia within the municipal territory of Cuglieri.

 It includes the 7 km long Arenas beach and is flanked by a large marine pine forest.

 The tower on the headland once served as a watch tower to safe-guard the island from invaders from the sea.

-There is also a natural vertical tunnel not far from the tower, eroded through the limestone and sandstone by the sea.
+There is also a natural vertical tunnel not far from the tower, S'Archittu, eroded through the limestone and sandstone by the sea.
 It gushes sea water when the Mistral blows from the north-west.